-Paul Bugeja from Gorilla Jobs puts together a Corona Virus (COVID-19) explainer* to help you cut through the internet noise around the ever-evolving pandemic
+Paul Bugeja from Gorilla Jobs put together a Corona Virus (COVID-19) summary to help you cut through the internet noise and misinformation around the ever-evolving pandemic.
+Find out more.

-*With Corona Virus (COVID-19) changing so rapidly, information in this piece is subject to change.
-Always check your state or federal health websites for the latest updates.
+Disclaimer: With Corona Virus (COVID-19) changing rapidly, information in this piece is subject to change.
+Always check with your state or federal health websites for the latest updates.

 On or around 17 November 2019, according to the South China Morning Post the world changed forever when the first confirmed Corona Virus (COVID-19) infection is believed to have occurred in Hubei Province, China.